ChrisRuihanWang/isaacsim-teleop-data-pipeline/README.md

 ![Franka grasps an apple, lifts it, places it in the open bin, and retracts](assets/pick_place_demo.gif)

-**Actual headless Isaac Sim footage · scripted differential IK · 3× playback.** The arm approaches the apple, closes its fingers, lifts it, moves above the bin, releases it, and retracts.
-The example checks that the apple settles fully inside the bin with the gripper open.
-Object poses are assigned at initialization; grasping and transport use simulated contact and the same action interface as keyboard teleoperation.

 [Demo script](pp_scripts/record_pick_place_demo.py) · [Validation report](assets/pick_place_demo_report.json) · [Reproduce this demo](#run-the-headless-demo)

-The recorded run contains **1,580 synchronized steps (52.7 simulation seconds)**; the apple was lifted **25 cm** and remained settled in the bin for **3 seconds** before the final check.

 This is a **single-apple example**, driven by known waypoints.
 The default collection task asks for **both the banana and the apple** to be placed in the bin.
 The GIF is not a trained-policy rollout or a keyboard demonstration.